Consensas/covid/README.md

 ### Population

 This is as close to "from some Internet rando" as it gets.
-I hope to replace with StatsCan data soon.
+We hope to replace with StatsCan data soon.

 * https://github.com/Clavicus/Testing-Requests